-Long known for its nightlife scene, Ibiza — the Mediterranean destination off of Spain’s eastern coast — is now becoming synonymous with sustainability and conservation.
+Long known for its nightlife scene, Ibiza — the Mediterranean destination off of Spain’s eastern coast — is now becoming synonymous with wellness, sustainability, and conservation.

-Once the place to go for clubbing, yachting, and never-ending beach parties for all manner of depravity, Ibiza is undergoing an identity shift.
-The aim: do away with drunk tourists trashing the island, and promote the region’s biodiversity through conservation efforts and wellness tourism.
+It was the rowdy, drunken 20-something of vacation destinations.
+Ibiza has long been the place to go for drinking, clubbing, and never-ending beach parties where all manner of depravity is the norm.
+But these days, the sunny island of Ibiza is undergoing an identity shift.
+It’s doing away with angling itself toward the drunk tourists who trash the island and is instead, promoting the region’s biodiversity through conservation efforts and wellness tourism.

-Ibiza became a party destination following hype that started in the 1960s as the place was believed to hold strong spiritual energy because of magnetic “ley lines” converging on the island.
-That led to its party reputation, and over the years, the parties only increased and became more excessive.
+Ibiza became a party destination following the hype that started in the 1960s as the place was believed to hold strong spiritual energy because of magnetic “ley lines” converging on the island.
+That led to its party reputation, and over the years, the parties on the island, particularly around spring break, only increased, becoming more excessive and extravagant.

 Locals want to keep it that way.